-Changes are coming to residential solar in SC.
+Changes are coming to solar incentives.

-Can I install a solar system after this date?
+Can you still install solar after 2020?

 Yes!
 You can still install a solar system after this date.
 System costs and performance are not impacted.

 Now is the time to go solar in South Carolina!

 As 2020 approaches, RIGHT NOW truly is the best time to switch to solar in South Carolina.
 It can take at least 30 to 60 days to install and hook up a system because of a variety of uncontrollable external factors, such as permits and utilities.
 The current federal and state solar tax credits are at the highest value they will ever be.
 Combine that with the decrease in price for solar installations and it is no wonder people are motivated to go solar now.
 If you would like to have your home evaluated for its solar potential and to find out which tax credits you qualify for, fill out this form: